kozec/sc-controller/docs/profile-file.md

 	}

-defines button that emulates pressing X key when pressed normally and pressing Z key when holded for 5 seconds.
+defines button that emulates pressing X key when pressed normally and pressing Z key when held for 5 seconds.

 ## <a name="buttons"></a>Buttons